• Skip to primary navigation

 • An easy make-ahead meal that works as a quick lunch or healthy dinner.

-This is a great recipe to make ahead of time for lunch or dinner the next day.
+I find this is a great recipe to make ahead of time for lunch or dinner the next day.
 Simply fry up your ingredients, let everything cool, and then transfer them to a storage container.
 You can simply whack it in the microwave at work or school for a couple of minutes the following day.
-Your egg roll in a bowl will be even more delicious when you reheat it the next day because the pork will have been soaking up all of the flavors overnight.
+I find my egg roll in a bowl is even more delicious when I reheat it the next day because the pork has been soaking up all of the flavors overnight.

 Can I make this “egg roll in a bowl” vegetarian?